segmentio/segment-docs/src/segment-app/iam/scim.md

 Segment workspace owners **cannot** delete Segment workspace member accounts using SCIM, the web UI, or the Segment API.
 A user must delete their own account using the Segment app.
 Workspace owners **can** remove members from the workspace using SCIM, the web UI, or the Segment API.

-Some IdPs want to set users as “inactive” or “active.”
-Segment does not have an “inactive” state for user accounts.
+Some IdPs want to set users as "inactive" or "active."
+Segment does not have an "inactive" state for user accounts.
 Similar functionality can be achieved by removing a user from your workspace.
-Setting an existing Segment user to “active” is similar to adding that user to the workspace.
+Setting an existing Segment user to "active" is similar to adding that user to the workspace.

 When your IdP updates a user to set `active: false` or attempts to delete a user, Segment removes the user from your Segment workspace.
 If your IdP attempts to create a user with an existing email, or set `active: true`, the existing user account is added to your workspace.

 Any Segment group memberships **must be reassigned** when a user is removed and re-added from your workspace.
-Newly added workspace users have the “Minimal Workspace Access” permission by default.
-The “Minimal Workspace Access” role does not have access to any sources, destinations, etc.
+Newly added workspace users have the "Minimal Workspace Access" permission by default.
+The "Minimal Workspace Access" role does not have access to any sources, destinations, etc.

+This reassignment may happen automatically depending on how you have configured your IdP.
+If the user was assigned groups via your IdP, your IdP should automatically re-add the user within Segment.
+For this reason, we **strongly** recommend creating your groups within your IdP, pushing them into Segment, and maintaining an active link between your IdP and Segment.

 ## Creating Groups

 Your IdP can create new groups in Segment using SCIM.
-All groups are created via SCIM start with “Minimal Workspace Access."
-The “Minimal Workspace Access” permission does not have access to any sources, destinations, etc. To add more permissions to a group you must use the Segment web app.
+All groups are created via SCIM start with "Minimal Workspace Access."
+The "Minimal Workspace Access" permission does not have access to any sources, destinations, etc. To add more permissions to a group you must use the Segment web app.

 ## Updating Groups